 These rights to information only apply if you conceive at a fertility clinic in the UK.
 If you conceive at home or at a fertility clinic outside the UK, then the HFEA does not keep any records which your child can access in this way.

-If you are conceiving with a known donor, then of course you may know more about your donor before you start.
-However, if you conceive using a known donor at a clinic in the UK these rights will all still apply, for example if you lose touch with your donor in the future
+If you are conceiving with a known donor or co-parent, then of course you may know more about your donor before you start. so the rights your child has to information in the future may not be needed in practice.
+However these rights will all still apply, for example if you lose touch with your donor in the future

 For more detailed information, visit NGA Law’s free and searchable online Knowledge Centre

 Page last reviewed: 12/06/2018